JuliaFoerster/10_K8S/README.md

 <code> kubectl port-forward svc/phpmyadmin-service 8081:8081</code><br>

-Now phpmyadmin is not available on my-app.com/8081 anymore but on localhost/8081
+Now phpmyadmin is not available on my-app.com/8081 anymore but on localhost/8081 (which is the same for us, as mentioned at the beginning of this exercise).

 </details>